 Two-factor authentication requires a user to prove their identity two different ways before access to an account or computer system is allowed.
 For example, a password used in conjunction with a code sent to a user’s phone.

 An application developed by a business that is not the same manufacturer as the device the app is used on.
 For example, a music streaming service like Spotify, used on a mobile phone.

-Programmable ways to define or restrict access for users.
+Access keys are programmable ways to define or restrict access for users.
 An access key, generated by an API, can be defined by role or other parameters to ensure that the access allowed is situation-specific and legitimate.

-A type of cyberattack in which hackers overtake security provisions in place and assume control of an account.
+Account takeover is a type of cyberattack in which hackers overtake security provisions in place and assume control of an account.
 This is often the result of data breaches, when cybercriminals steal usernames, passwords, and other personally identifiable information (PII).